 My heart beats abnormally for the consistent efforts I am putting in to catch up with the world in this abnormal situation but the people at the helm of affairs seem in a consistent muted mood.

-I am tired of the situation and lost patience, vigor and strength to bear the situation anymore and pretend that I am fine.
+I am tired of the situation and lost the patience, vigour and strength to bear the situation anymore and pretend that I am fine.
 I am tired of walking miles away from home just to send a single mail, my feet are tired of hiking just to open the files sent by my university.
 I am tired of waiting for the never racking delays.
-I am tired of the delusional optimism of surrounding just to suppress my pain and cries for my basic needs.
-I am tired of bothering my class mates for asking about the latest updates.
-I am tired of writing applications longer than assignments to the instructors to inform the reasons for delay in my submission.
-I am extremely tired of worst connectivity.
+I am tired of the delusional optimism surrounding me just to suppress my pain and cries for my basic needs.
+I am tired of bothering my classmates for asking about the latest updates.
+I am tired of writing applications longer than assignments to the instructors to inform the reasons for the delay in my submission.
+I am extremely tired of the worst connectivity.
 I am tired of waiting for everything…

-COVID-19 has changed the whole global governance, public service delivery and systems and Internet has become necessary tool for survival.
-The pandemic has exposed the contradictions and the loopholes in and hollowness of the neoliberal economic model of development which have been imposed on the world during the last half century.
+Covid-19 has changed the whole global governance, public service delivery and systems and Internet has become a necessary tool for survival.
+The pandemic has exposed the contradictions and the loopholes in and hollowness of the neoliberal economic model of development which has been imposed on the world during the last half-century.

-But for the inhabitants of the mountainous regions, the scenario is different; COVID-19 is bearable for us than the ordeal of deprivation of all basic necessities.
-This situation is getting on my nerves Drag me away from this devastated situation of hopelessness and helplessness before it gets on my nerves and I lose patience, intellect of my mind.
+But for the inhabitants of the mountainous regions, the scenario is different; COVID-19 is more bearable for us than the ordeal of deprivation of all basic necessities.
+This situation is getting on my nerves Drag me away from this devastating situation of hopelessness and helplessness before it gets on my nerves and I lose patience, the intellect of my mind.

-Ramish Khan is a student of second semester at a university.
+Ramish Khan is a student in the second semester at a university.